cph-cachet/carp.sensing-flutter/packages/carp_connectivity_package/README.md

 For Android >= 10 (API level 29) you need `ACCESS_FINE_LOCATION`, and `ACCESS_COARSE_LOCATION`.
 For Android >=12 (API level 31) be sure that your app has `ACCESS_NETWORK_STATE` permission.

-Add the following to your app's `manifest.xml` file located in `android/app/src/main`:
+Add the following to your app's `AndroidManifest.xml` file located in `android/app/src/main`:

 ````xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"